-Once enrolled, you may continue the insurance by paying the premium for the coverage while you are on an unpaid leave of absence, sabbatical, or lay off status.
-You may also continue the insurance at retirement or termination by paying the premiums directly to Prudential.
+Existing policy holders may continue the insurance by paying the premium for the coverage while on an unpaid leave of absence, sabbatical, or lay off status.
+They may also continue the insurance at retirement or termination by paying the premiums directly to Prudential.

 When Coverage Ends